 Anemia in Goats: Treatment & Recovery

-If you’re a goat owner, you probably know this feeling: a routine check of eyelid color turns into an emergency situation when you pull the lid down and it reveals a pale, unhealthy color; or worse, the lid is white!
+Oh no!
+A routine check of FAMACHA (eyelid color) turns into an emergency situation when you pull the lid down and it reveals a pale, unhealthy color; or worse, the lid is white!
+What should you do?

 FAMACHA scoring is the scoring of the color of inner eyelids to gauge the worm-load and health of a goat.
-Bright pink and red will tell you that your goat is healthy and not anemic, and pale pink or white will tell you that your goat is anemic and needs immediate treatment.
-But, what can you do help your goat when he or she is severely anemic?
-Read on to find out!
+Bright pink and red will tell you that your goat is healthy and not anemic, and pale pink or white will tell you that your goat is anemic.
+It is important to regularly score the eyelids of your goats.
+I recommend checking them weekly.
+Though FAMACHA can fluctuate, and isn’t always directly correlated to FEC, it is a good pretty indicator of a problem when pale.
+That being said, it should not be the sole diagnostic performed.
+Fecal egg counts, body condition scoring, and observing stool all matter.

 Photo Curtsey of URI.